DATA PROTECTION NOTICE

 - to communicate with you in respect of your relationship with the Centaur Group;

-- to help detect, prevent, investigate, and prosecute fraud and/or other criminal activity;
+- to help detect, prevent, investigate, and prosecute fraud or other criminal activity;

-- to investigate and respond to any complaints about the Centaur Group and to help maintain quality and to
+- to investigate and respond to any complaints about the Centaur Group, to help maintain quality and to deal

-In order to meet our legal and regulatory obligations, we may need to collect your personal data, verify it and keep it up to date by performing ongoing reviews.
-We may also gather information/ personal data about you from publicly available sources, and from third parties to help us meet our legal and regulatory obligations.
+In order to fulfil our legal and regulatory obligations, we may need to collect your personal data, verify it and keep it up to date by performing ongoing reviews.
+We may also gather information/ personal data about you from publicly available sources, and from third parties to help us fulfil our legal and regulatory obligations.

 11. Providing your information to third parties

-Centaur may need to share personal data with third parties to comply with applicable law, regulation or lawful requests.
-When we believe we have been given false, fraudulent or misleading information, or if we suspect criminal activity, we may have a duty to inform the relevant law enforcement agencies, which may be either in or outside the Republic of Ireland.
+Centaur may need to share personal data with third parties to comply with applicable laws, regulations or lawful requests.
+When we believe we have been given false, fraudulent or misleading information, or if we suspect criminal activity, we may have a duty to inform the relevant law enforcement agencies, which may be either in or outside the European Economic Area (EEA).